 For the year ended December 31, 2017, the Company had taxable income primarily due to timing differences.
 The income was fully offset with available net operating losses, NOLs, for regular federal and state tax purposes.
 The Company did have a tax liability for Alternative Minimum Tax in 2017 of approximately \$1.0 million; however, due to tax reform, the amount is fully refundable through 2021, and thus the net result is that the Company recorded an income tax receivable of approximately \$1.0 million rather than a tax expense for the year ended December 31, 2017.
-As of March 31, 2018, the Company's unaudited condensed consolidated balance sheet included a receivable of approximately \$1.0 million, which is included in other assets, and a tax payable of approximately \$1.0 million for the Alternative Minimum Tax, which is included in accrued expenses in the accompanying.
+During the second quarter of 2018, the Company paid the \$1.0 million tax liability, as such, the Company's unaudited condensed consolidated balance sheet included a tax receivable of approximately \$1.0 million, which is included in other assets, and no tax payable as of June 30, 2018.